p0mvn/swaprouter-workshop/README.md

 ### 3. Implement Queries

+**Goals**:
-Goal: implement queries and write up basic test for `InstantiateMsg` by utilizing the queries.
+- Implement queries and write up basic test for `InstantiateMsg` by utilizing the queries.

 If you get stuck, see: https://github.com/p0mvn/swaprouter-workshop/tree/checkpoint/3-queries